• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Inconsistent Testimony: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-December 28, 2022 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+December 28, 2022 // by Law Offices of Heywood G. Friedman// Leave a Comment

 It is quite common for an employee to file a claim for Unemployment Insurance benefits (UI) after an employee is laid off; however, to receive up to 26 weeks of UI benefits the ex-employee must certify under the penalty of perjury they were available for and capable of working every day.
 During the 26 weeks the worker must also seek employment and identify all places where employment was sought.